-Section 17 Bulletins and Announcements
+Section 16 Bulletins and Announcements

 Bulletin boards and display cases are available for school-related and approved materials to be posted and displayed.
 Posters to be used in the halls or materials for distribution will need to be approved by the Counselor or Principal.
-Posters are not to be attached to any painted wall surfaces.
 The person or organization responsible for distributing the posters is responsible to see that all posters are removed within 48 hours after the event.

-Section 18 Copyright and Fair Use Policy
+Section 17 Copyright and Fair Use Policy